 Second, test before you commit.
 Whatever method you choose, always try it on an inconspicuous spot — behind a door or near the baseboard — and let it dry fully before touching the visible area.
 What looks fine wet can sometimes reveal a dull patch once it dries.

 Third, work gently.
-Crayon is a wax-based product, and the instinct to scrub hard usually makes things worse by spreading the wax deeper into the paint surface.
+Crayon is a wax-based product, and the instinct to scrub hard usually makes things worse by spreading the crayon wax deeper into the paint surface.
 Light, controlled motions will get you further than brute force.

 What Removes Pastel Crayons From the Wall?